cfx78/RealMuziqGroup/src/content/about.md

 -   **Production Assistance:** In addition to recording, our studio offers production assistance, helping you refine your tracks and add that professional touch.

-## Join the Real Musiq Family
+## Join the Real Muziq Family

 We are not just a record label; we are a family that believes in the power of music to inspire, connect, and change lives.
-If you're an artist looking for a supportive and innovative home, or if you're a music lover seeking fresh sounds that challenge the norm, then **Real Musiq Group** is where you belong.
+If you're an artist looking for a supportive and innovative home, or if you're a music lover seeking fresh sounds that challenge the norm, then **Real Muziq Group** is where you belong.

 Join us on this musical journey as we continue to elevate the world of music, one song at a time.
 Explore our artist profiles, listen to our tracks, and get in touch to book a session at **Real Muziq Studios**.
 Together, we'll rise to new heights in the world of music.